Imagine a ceremony that marks a major life event in a way that is personal, sincere, and honest…

 - Or a funeral that focuses on the person who has died and the life they led – not on the idea of an afterlife – and provides a dignified and sincere way of saying goodbye.

-I’m Steve Emmett, a humanist celebrant working primarily in York, North Yorkshire, East Yorkshire including Hulland the Humber, and West Yorkshire – but I will travel anywhere if requested.
-I am trained, accredited and insured by the British Humanist Association to work as aprofessional celebrant.
+I’m a humanist celebrant working primarily in York, North Yorkshire, East Yorkshire including Hull and the Humber, and West Yorkshire – but I will travel anywhere if requested.
+I am trained, accredited and insured by Humanists UK to work as a professional celebrant.
 I will work with you to create an intensely personalised ceremony, an event that will be a lasting memory.

 I think most non-religious people are humanists if they only realised it, and I enjoy talking to people about Humanism and its philosophy.
 In my part of England there are some who are quite hostile to the idea of a humanist ceremony – believing that only a religious wedding or funeral, or a christening, is proper.
 Invariably, they are among the people who come to me afterwards to say how much they enjoyed it.
 Some assume that because a ceremony is non-religious or ‘atheist’ it is about being negative, but this could not be more wide of the mark.
 Humanist ceremonies are uplifting events, each one unique to the people involved.

-Much more to come to this site, but in the meantime you can find my funerals site at:http://humanistfunerals.org/
+Much more to come to this site, but in the meantime you can find me at: https://humanist.org.uk/steveemmett/